-The department is reviewing proposed and existing planning proposals, SSD and SSI projects to determine whether they should be selected as part of the program.
+The department is reviewing proposed and existing SSD and SSI projects to determine whether they should be selected as part of the program.

-More information on the Priority Assessment Program is available in our Frequently Asked Questions (PDF, 80 KB)
+More information on the Priority Assessment Program is available in our frequently asked questions (PDF, 61 KB).

 The department uses a case management approach to identify and manage projects in the Priority Assessment Program.
 An independent probity advisor has been appointed to ensure a robust and transparent prioritisation process.

-For more information on the Priority Assessment Program, you can:
+For more information on the Priority Assessment Program:

 - read our frequently asked questions (PDF, 63 KB)